OpenOLAT: Coaching, collaboration and communication

 Through the role based authorization system in OpenOLAT, coaches can assigned to courses, groups, or individual users.
 Social tools like blogs, forums, wikis, podcasts, shared folders, mail, and chat enable communication and collaboration between OpenOLAT users.
 Groups can be used for projects independently from courses, and can be created by learners themselves, depending on the system configuration.

+Coaching

+Role assignments in groups and courses allow participants to be assigned to owners (course) or coaches (group and course), giving them access to the assessment tool and track records.
+While owners always have full access to all administrative tools of the resource including member management, coaches have somewhat limited access only after the learning resource has been published.